 OMEGA can make custom strain gages.
 We understand that our customers may require custom pattern that are manufactured to their specifications.
 Custom strain gages can be designed to simplify strain gage installation, for a specific application or for an environment where space is limited.
 If you do not find what you need in our standard gauge selection please let us know.
 We can customize your strain gage to fit your needs, including:

-- Modifiy a standard gauge pattern
+- Modify a standard gage pattern

-- Create a custom strain gage rosette or pattern
+- Create a custom gage pattern

 - Provide non-standard lead length